jmantra/jdrummer/README.md

 ## Tested DAWs

 JDrummer has been tested with:
-- Ardour (Linux)
+- Ardour (Linux, Windows)
 - REAPER (Linux, Windows)
-- Bitwig Studio (Linux)
+- Bitwig Studio (Linux) - Drag and Drop does not currently work Bitwig Flatpak 5.3
-- Other VST3-compatible DAWs should work
+- Plugin crashes when trying to load in Qtractor

 ## Troubleshooting